 Max R Composting and Recycling Unit

 This past November, we purchased a Max R composting and recycling unit for Valentine Dining Hall.
 Max R's products are made to be environmentally friendly, and will never need maintenance or painting.
 Their products are manufactured using one hundred percent renewable energy.
 Our unit was made from 110 recycled milk jugs and will now make it easier for students and faculty to sort their waste!
 Find out more information about our composting program under the "Composting" secton.

 Lasell is now the proud owner of an electric vehicle charging station.
 To find out more information and how you can use it, click here

 The shuttle is a way for students to travel outside of campus to local areas within Newton, making several stops around campus for pick up and drop offs.
 It takes students to Riverside Train Station, Starmarket, and CVS in West Newton.

-In Fall 2016, Lasell received a grant through the MA Clean Vehicle Project to convert four vehicles to hybrids.
-As of November 2016, XL Hybrids has successfully converted three of our vans and one shuttle!
+In 2014, Lasell received a grant through the MA Clean Vehicle Project to convert four vehicles to hybrids.
+As of November 2016, XL Hybrids has successfully converted three of our vans and one shuttle.

 When a college owned vehicle dies or is no longer needed, Lasell College donates it to a MA organization/charity.
 Organizations we have donated to: